-It may not be obvious at first glance, but customers are undoubtedly essential actors in any affiliate program.
-They are the fuel that makes the process keep going: in effect, it is thanks to their conversion and purchases that both the merchant and the affiliate are able to earn money.
+It may not be evident at first glance, but customers are undoubtedly essential actors in any affiliate program.
+They are the fuel that makes the process keep going: in effect, thanks to their conversion and purchases, both the merchant and the affiliate can earn money.
 As simple as that.

 - The network

-Affiliate network is a sort of bridge between the merchant and the affiliate.
-It can serve several purposes, such as taking charge of the order and payment procedures or offering a catalog that displays the different merchants available on the market and thus facilitating the affiliate’s choice.
+An affiliate network is a sort of bridge between the merchant and the affiliate.
+It can serve several purposes, such as taking charge of the order and payment procedures or offering a catalog that displays the different merchants available on the market, thus facilitating the affiliate’s choice.
 Using a network can be optional.
 However, it would undoubtedly make things easier for the three other parties involved while also adding a professional touch to the process.